From Plan to Action: How Well Do Agents Follow the Plan?

-\textbf{Findings.} The plan compliance rate of the agents across all settings on \swebp drops by 13\%, on average, compared to \swebv.
+\item \textbf{RQ6: Generalization to Other Benchmarks (\S \ref{subsec-rq6-contamination}).} How much can the observations and conclusions about plan compliance generalize to another benchmark, i.e., \swebp~\cite{swebenchpro}? \textbf{Findings.} The plan compliance rate of the agents across all settings on \swebp drops by 13\%, on average, compared to \swebv.
 The agents exhibit different phase flow patterns, e.g., they give up on generating reproduction tests early and validate patches using existing regression tests rather than generating tests.
 This is likely because \swebp instances are more challenging and less contaminated, and the high-level standard plan is no longer effective at guiding the agents.